null

 7. Warranty

 To ensure the quality of the chair, check its warranty coverage.
-Usually, new medical recliners have warranties for their part, mechanical labor, and electrical labor for at least a year.
+Usually, new therapeutic recliners have warranties for their part, mechanical labor, and electrical labor for at least a year.

 There are also options to increase that warranty for two to three years.

 It all depends on where you’re buying the recliner from.
-It could be from a massive established brand or a small medical supply store in Roseville, California.
+It could be from a massive established brand or a small medical supply store in Fair Oaks, California.

-Where to Buy a Medical Lift Recliner for Ease and Comfort
+Where to Buy a Therapeutic Lift Recliner for Ease and Comfort

-A medical recliner is a great item to have in your home.
+A therapeutic recliner is a great item to have in your home.
 It embodies ease and comfort for those who wish to sit back and relax after a stressful week.

 And for invalid individuals, it’s a source of relief and convenience.
 It gives them the comfort of having some semblance of control in their life, even if it’s a simple press of a button.